 Center the stack of flowers vertically inside the card, and line it up with the folded line.
 Put a dot of glue on the back of the tabs and press together the cover and the flower tab.
 Do this on the front and back cover.
 Check out the video above if you are unsure of this step.

 Add some leaves as final touches.
-You can glue the leaves to the card or to the back of the flower.
-It is so much fun playing with these pop up cards.
+You can glue the leaves to the colorful card or to the back of the flower bouquet.
+Use your creativity!
+It is so much fun playing with these DIY Mother’s Day cards.
 Don’t you think they would make beautiful displays on a shelf or mantel?

-To download all free templates for this card and tons of other goodies, click button below!
+To download all free templates for this handmade Mother’s Day card and lots of other goodies, join our 100% free community below!

 Want more Cricut project?
 Here’s a set of DIY wood wall art with hand lettered quotes you can make in an hour!

-You may also love: A huge set of free printable floral greeting cards!
+You may also love: A huge set of free printable cards with coloful floral designs!

 Another 3D paper craft to make: DIY giant 3D paper snow flake pendant.